arcseldon/arcseldon.github.io/about.md

 ---

 Hi, my name is Richard Seldon.
-As a full-stack software engineer, my primary competency is enabling companies to mitigate risk, reduce costs and realise their business goals.
+My primary competency is enabling companies to mitigate risk, reduce costs and realise their business goals.
-Passionate about technology, and love the work I do.
-I like to solve the most challenging business and technical problems.
+I am passionate about technology, and love the work I do which frequently involves solving challenging business and technical problems.
-Like to focus on projects that include the following responsibilities:
+Put an emphasis on project work which includes:

 * Application Delivery
 * Legacy Project Rescue